San Diego Longshore Accident Lawyer

 - Seek medical care immediately and keep all records.

-- Document the scene with photos and collect witness information.
+- Document the scene with photos and videos if possible and collect witness information.

 - Consult a San Diego longshore accident lawyer to file the necessary claim paperwork on time.